Phi Mu Alpha Sinfonia: Expansion

-The Sinfonia Club became a national fraternity in 1900 with the admission of a group of men at the Broad Street Conservatory of Music in Philadelphia, Pennsylvania, under the direction of Gilbert Raynolds Combs.
-The traditional date given in fraternity resources for the founding of Beta Chapter at Broad Street Conservatory is October 6, 1900.
-However, while the petitioning letter submitted by the men from Philadelphia is dated October 6, a notation made by Ralph Howard Pendleton, secretary of Alpha Chapter at the New England Conservatory, at the bottom of the letter indicates that the petition was not approved until October 8.
-Phi Mu Alpha continued to grow and to maintain an emphasis on the development of high character among male musicians through the next two decades.
-Percy Jewett Burrell, sixth Supreme President (1907–1914), was very influential during the fraternity's early years, both because of his long tenure in office and because of his extensive writing.
+The Sinfonia Club became a national fraternity on October 6, 1900, with the admission of a group of men at the Broad Street Conservatory of Music in Philadelphia, under the direction of Gilbert Raynolds Combs.
+The traditional date given in fraternity resources for the founding of the Beta chapter at Broad Street Conservatory is October 6, 1900.
+However, while the petitioning letter submitted by the men from Philadelphia is dated October 6, a notation made by Ralph Howard Pendleton, secretary of Alpha chapter at the New England Conservatory, at the bottom of the letter indicates that the petition was not approved until October 8.
+For the next two decades, Phi Mu Alpha grew and emphasized developing high character among male musicians.
+Percy Jewett Burrell, sixth Supreme President (1907–1914), was influential during its formative years because of his long tenure in office and extensive writings.
 Burrell wrote many articles calling for members to develop within themselves the noble virtues espoused by the fraternity's exoteric and esoteric teachings.

 The professional period

-As the fraternity continued to grow in both the number of members and chapters, so did its emphasis on the advancement of music.
+As the fraternity grew in both the number of members and chapters, so did its emphasis on the advancement of music.
 In 1927, the original Object statement was altered so that "to advance the cause of music in America" was put in a place of prominence.
 After the American victory in World War II, the young men who returned from battle to re-enter the nation's universities through the benefits of the G.I.
-Bill were less interested in an organization devoted to upholding noble ideals—ideals that seemed naive given the men's war-time experiences—than they were in the practical matter of finding civilian employment.
+Bill were less interested in an organization devoted to upholding noble ideals—ideals that seemed naive given the men's wartime experiences—than they were in the practical matter of finding civilian employment.
 This, combined with the fact that many of Phi Mu Alpha's national leaders at the time were heavily involved in state and local music educators' professional organizations, led the fraternity to become increasingly concerned with the advancement of its members in the music profession (especially in music education) in addition to the advancement of music in general.
 The professional period of the fraternity's history culminated in 1970 when its leaders began marketing it as "The Professional Fraternity for Men in Music" and when a new statement of purpose was adopted that began, "The primary purpose of this Fraternity shall be to encourage and actively promote the highest standards of creativity, performance, education, and research in music in America."